seabjackson/Project-Euler-1/README.md

 # Project-Euler-1

-This Project Euler Problem finds the sum of * all the multiples of 3 and 5 that are below 1000
+A few solutions to project euler problems, written in JavaScript.

-Language used is JavaScript.
+Project 1 finds the sum of * all the multiples of 3 and 5 that are below 1000